 You’re Already Censoring Yourself

 Shoshana Zuboff describes an extended chilling effect that now reaches beyond online behavior into real life.
 People censor and curate their real-world behavior because they know that information about their offline activities could end up online.
-The researchers she cites concluded something striking.

 Participation in social media “is profoundly intertwined with the knowledge that information about our offline activities may be communicated online, and that the thought of displeasing ‘imagined audiences’ alters our ‘real-life’ behavior.”